Blue-Beaker/backpack-display-mod/README.md

 - Position and color of the tooltip
 - Optional hold or release a keybind to show the tooltip

+## Versions
+For now:
+BackpackDisplay 1.x is for MC1.12.2 with Forge.
+BackpackDisplay 2.x is for MC1.20.1, Forge or Fabric, and depends on Architectury API.

 ## Downloads
 [CurseForge](https://www.curseforge.com/minecraft/mc-mods/backpack-display) [Modrinth](https://modrinth.com/mod/backpack-display)